mmistretta/RHSummit2018Camel3ScaleLab/01-create-camel-route/README.md

 ```
   $ git clone https://github.com/mmistretta/RHSummit2018Camel3ScaleLab.git
 ```
-Using your favorite IDE, open up the project.
+Using your favorite IDE, open up the summit-example project.

 ## Review the Code
 Take note of the Application class and the `ServletRegistrationBean`.
 This is necessary to use the Camel Servlet component to write your APIs using the Camel RestDSL.